tony-aw/tinycodet/README.md

   or `y` or `NA`.
 The `%s+%` and `%s*%` operators now use `stringi`’s equivalent operators, for more consistency; their in-place modifiers are affected as well.
-Corrected some small spelling- and grammatical errors in the documentation and the READ-ME.
+Corrected some small spelling- and grammatical errors in the documentation and the Read-Me.
+- 28 march 2023: Small textual changes to the Read-Me file.

 FUTURE PLANS: